 Katerine Ramirez Nieto is a PhD student in the Department of Agriculture, Environment, and Development Economics (AEDE) at The Ohio State University.

-Katerine received a Bachelor of Arts with Honors from Clark University (2010), where she did a double major in Economics and Mathematics.
-She also received a Masters in Public Administration (2011) from the same institution, and a Masters in Science in Agricultural and Resource Economics from the University of California at Davis (2014).
+She received a Bachelor of Arts with Honors from Clark University (2010), where she did a double major in Economics and Mathematics.
+She also received a Masters in Public Administration (2011) from the same institution, and a Masters of Science in Agricultural and Resource Economics from the University of California at Davis (2014).

 She has worked in the non-profit and financial sectors; and more recently, on organizations related to economic research.
-Through her academic and professional experiences, she has built a portfolio or research interests that lie under the umbrella of agriculture and development economics.
-She focuses on individual’s incentives to improve their own welfare and escape poverty, either through informal labor, or entrepreneurship activities.
-Under the supervision of Joyce Chen, she wishes to explore different settings in which these incentives lead to temporary or permanent migrations.
+Through her academic and professional experiences, she has built a portfolio or research interests in development economics.
+She focuses on individual’s incentives to improve their own welfare and escape poverty.
+Under the supervision of Joyce Chen, she wishes to explore different settings in which these incentives interact with temporary or permanent migrations.